 It’s important to note that we’ll only be recommending official sources.
 Major sporting events like the Stanley Cup are often available on shady streaming sites, but we suggest you only use properly licensed sources.
 Official broadcasters have higher quality video and there’s no chance of the stream being taken offline for copyright violation partway through.
 You can watch every 2020 Stanley Cup playoff for free anyway, so there’s no need to use unauthorized streams.

 Most of the streaming services showing this tournament are region-locked.
-This means that you’ll need a VPN to use them abroad.
+This means that you’ll need a VPN to use them while traveling abroad.

 How to stream the 2021 Stanley Cup playoffs abroad with a VPN

 Unblocking geo-restricted services is easy, even if you’ve never used a Virtual Private Network (VPN) before.
 Follow the steps below to bypass regional restrictions and watch the 2021 Stanley Cup from anywhere.